sfxcode/formkit-primevue/README.md

 # Formkit - Primevue

-Helper classes for using [FormKit](https://formkit.com/) with the [PrimeVue UI Framework](https://www.primefaces.org/primevue/#/)
+PrimeVue based formkit inputs for using [FormKit](https://formkit.com/) with the [PrimeVue UI Framework](https://www.primefaces.org/primevue/#/).

+Main focus of this project is to provide configuration based forms with validation.

 ## PrimeVue Versions

-Actual PrimeVue Version in the main branch is 4.x.
+Actual PrimeVue Version in the main branch is *4.x.*

 PrimeVue 3 is in the prime3 branch.